shariq1989/cookbook/content/recipe/Mississippi_Roast.md

 #### Is Mississippi roast keto?
 Is Mississippi roast low-carb?

 Yes, it is.
-My suggestion would be to remove the flour from the recipe.
+My suggestion would be to omit the flour from the recipe.
 You can still season the chuck roast with salt and pepper and sear it without the flour.
-It will likely not have as much of a sear, but it won't alter the flavor of the dish greatly.
-We calculated the macros for the Mississippi roast to make it easier for you.
-These calculations were made without the addition of flour.
+I calculated the macros for the Mississippi roast to make it easier for you.

 * CARBS – 3 Net Carbs
 * PROTEIN – 35g